 scalding - ardent, stinging, biting

-familiar - a person with whom one has constant intercourse, an intimate friend or associate.
+familiar - a person with whom one has constant intercourse, an intimate friend or associate + (the ass) + MMLJ: ah dearo dear it was so sorry for the four of us and Mallaly Lally.

 belonging - possessions, goods

-futile - incapable of producing any result; useless, ineffectual, vain
+futile - incapable of producing any result; useless, ineffectual + feudal manor.

 SAUNDERS' NEWS LETTER - Dublin newspaper, founded 1754, it became a daily in 1777 and lasted until 1879.